PlanktoScope/PlanktoScope/README.md

 This time, choose `No` to deactivate the login shell on the serial connection, but then choose `Yes` to keep the Serial port hardware enabled.

+These steps can also be done from the Raspberry Pi Configuration GUI tool that you can find in `Main Menu > Preferences`.
+Go to the `Interfaces` tab.
+Pay attention, here the Serial Port must be enabled, but the Serial Port Console must be disabled.

 Reboot your Pi safely.
 ```
 sudo reboot now